 Seeking skilled representation is vital for defendants facing felony theft charges in Colorado.
 Our experienced criminal lawyers have decades of combined experience successfully representing clients charged with many levels of theft.
 Perhaps the item's value is being exaggerated, there was no use of force or threats, or you didn't knowingly take the property.
 Nevertheless, contact our office for a free consultation.
 We will carefully look over your unique theft case, as well as suggest next steps in your defense.
 With affordable fees and flexible payment plans, strategic representation is a phone call away.

 If you or someone you know has been charged with felony theft in Colorado, be smart.
-Contact the highly-rated attorneys at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the highly-rated attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Don't talk to the police - talk to us.

 Photo by Halacious